-The GACTC is ISO 9001:2008 certified along with institutional accreditation through the Middle States Association of Secondary Schools and the Council on Occupational Education.
+The GACTC is ISO 9001:2008 certified along with institutional accreditation through the Middle States Association of Secondary Schools.
 A number of individual programs meet specific industry skill standards and hold additional certifications.

 The GACTC strives to integrate academic and technical skill instruction for high school students and adult learners as required to achieve industry skill standards.
 The culture of the school fosters intrinsic motivation and rewards student initiative and teamwork.
 A premium is placed upon excellence in student achievement in both academic and skill-specific areas of study.
 Students convey a sense of ownership that reflects the dignity of work well done, thereby increasing a student's opportunity for a fulfilling life through a successful career.